openhive-network/devportal/_tutorials-javascript/set_withdraw_route.md

 Previous routes can be overwritten by changing and submitting a new transaction to the same account.

-We also generate a Steemconnect signing link.
+We also generate a Hiveconnect signing link.

 ```javascript
 window.openSC = async () => {